 San Diego Zoo Behind-the-Scenes Tactile Tour - $156

 See exotic cats climb and jump, feed flamingos, and much more!
 This fun and interactive experience is a great photo op as zoo keepers bring the animals out to you for an up-close view.
 Our expert trainers will also take you behind the scenes to feed, touch, or help train some of our animal ambassadors.
 You will hear amazing stories about each animal you meet and find out how the San Diego Zoo is helping to save species here and around the world.
 Some animals are unique to this experience and can only be viewed by attending Animals in Action!
-For ages 5 years and over.
+For ages 5 years and over (All ages are welcome for General Admission to the San Diego Zoo).
 Be sure to wear comfortable shoes as a significant amount of walking is involved.
 The zoo's ADA/accessibility liaison will help facilitate the self-guided part of this tour for accessibility precautions.

 Transportation from the hotel to the zoo will be provided to all participants.
 Register for this ticketed event under Optional Excursions/Tours when you register online for VISIONS.